Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 The following types of cysts are also common:

-• A cyst of the epiphysis of the brain, the symptoms of which are severe, drowsiness, disorientation, double vision.
+• Cyst of the epiphysis of the brain, the symptoms of which are severe, drowsiness, disorientation, double vision.
 It also makes walking difficult.
 At the initial stage of the disease, drug treatment is used.
-A neglected cyst, increasing in size, is removed surgically.
+A neglected cyst that increases in size is removed surgically.

-• A vascular plexus cyst is a benign neoplasm that manifests itself at certain stages of fetal development in the womb.
+• Vascular plexus cyst is a benign neoplasm that manifests itself at certain stages of fetal development in the womb.
 Such a brain cyst in a child most often resolves on its own.
-In some cases, a brain cyst in a newborn occurs as a result of complications during pregnancy and during childbirth.
-It can also lead to infection of the fetus.
+In some cases, a brain cyst in a newborn occurs as a result of complications during pregnancy and childbirth.
+Infectious infection of the fetus can also lead to it.
 In rare cases, this formation leads to pathological changes in other body systems.
-A congenital brain cyst is identified using a procedure called neurosography.
-It is absolutely harmless to the health of the child.
-Diagnosis of such a cyst in adults is carried out using ultrasound.
+A congenital brain cyst is determined using a procedure called neurography.
+It is absolutely harmless to the child's health.
+Diagnosis of such a cyst in adults is made using ultrasound examination.

-• Pseudocyst of the brain in newborns occurs in 1% of premature babies.
-It is detected during an ultrasound scan in the first 24 hours of a child's life.
-This cyst of the brain in the fetus occurs as a result of hemorrhage of the germinal matrix.
-It can be one-sided or two-sided.
-Pseudocysts are the safest consequence of childbirth for health.
+• Pseudocyst of the brain in newborns occurs in 1% of premature infants.
+It is detected by ultrasound in the first 24 hours of a child’s life.
+This fetal brain cyst occurs as a result of hemorrhage of the germinal matrix.
+It can be unilateral or bilateral.
+Pseudocysts are the safest health consequence of childbirth.
 They do not require special treatment.
-As a rule, by the first year of a child's life, they completely resolve.
+As a rule, by the first year of a child’s life they completely resolve.

-• A cerebrospinal fluid cyst is a neoplasm that occurs between the meninges.
-Its formation is facilitated by inflammatory processes (, stroke), trauma and surgery.
+• A cerebrospinal fluid cyst is a neoplasm that arises between the meninges.
+Its formation is promoted by inflammatory processes (stroke), trauma and surgery.
 It is diagnosed in adulthood, since in the early stages its symptoms are practically not expressed.
-Symptoms of a liquor cyst: nausea, vomiting, mental disorders, impaired coordination, convulsions, paralysis of the limbs.
+Symptoms of a liquor cyst: nausea, vomiting, mental disorders, loss of coordination, convulsions, paralysis of the limbs.

-• A subependymal cyst occurs in newborns after a violation of the blood circulation of the brain or during hypoxia (insufficient supply of the brain).
+• Subependymal cyst occurs in newborns after cerebral circulatory problems or hypoxia (insufficient supply to the brain).
 This disease requires medical supervision.

-• A porencephalic cyst of the brain is a formation that occurs in its tissues due to the melting of the affected area.
+• Porencephalic cyst of the brain is a formation that occurs in its tissues due to melting of the affected area.
 It leads to very serious consequences such as hydrocephalus and.

-• A lacunar cyst is formed in the region of the pons, in the cerebellum, subcortical nodes, visual tubercles.
+• A lacunar cyst forms in the area of the pons, in the cerebellum, subcortical ganglia, and optic thalamus.
 Most often it occurs as a result of age-related changes and atherosclerosis.

-• The colloidal cyst is of congenital origin.
+• Colloidal cyst is of congenital origin.
 It appears as a result of embiogenesis.
-It can be with a person all his life, but it does not cause him any problems.
+A person can have it all his life, but it does not cause him any problems.
 It is believed that it is hereditary.
-This cyst is blocking the flow of fluid.
-It is often accompanied by headache, epileptic seizures, weakness in the legs and high.
-The most pronounced symptoms of this disease appear in adulthood.
-Sometimes this disease is the cause of hydrocephalus, cerebral hernia.
-In rare cases, it leads to death.
+This cyst blocks the flow of fluid.
+It is often accompanied by headache, epileptic seizures, weakness in the legs and high blood pressure.
+The symptoms of this disease manifest themselves most clearly in adulthood.
+Sometimes this disease causes hydrocephalus and cerebral hernia.
+In rare cases, it is fatal.

 Cysts of different parts of the brain